The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked

-\subsection{The first equivalence result: The equivalence between the ascending crawler and the descending crawler}
+\subsection{The first equivalence result: Equivalence between the ascending crawler and the descending crawler}

-Of course, as pointed out by \cite{bade19}, one can define a ``dual" rule by visiting agents from right to left, let us say ``in descending order".
+Of course, as pointed out by \cite{bade19}, a ``dual" rule can be defined by visiting agents from right to left, let us say ``in descending order".
 Let us call this dual rule the \textbf{descending crawler}.
 We denote it by $\bm{DCR}$.
-We omit the formal definition and only show how to apply to our Example \ref{ex_illu}.
+We omit the formal definition and only show how to apply it to our Example \ref{ex_illu}.

-\begin{example}[Continued][Illustrating the descending crawler.]
-At each step, we ask the following question to the agent we visit;
+\begin{example}[Continued] \textit{Illustrating the descending crawler.} At each step, we ask the following question to the agent we visit;

-\begin{centering} \textit{`Among the available objects, do you most prefer your endowment or an object to the right of your endowment?
-If the answer is yes, which object do you most prefer?'}\footnote{For the agent whose endowment is rightmost, we ask `among the available objects, do you most prefer your endowment?'} \end{centering} \begin{itemize} \item[]\textbf{Step 1}: Agent 4 is queried first.
+\begin{centering} \textit{`Among the available objects, is your most preferred object either your endowment or an object to the right of your endowment?
+If the answer is yes, which object is it?'}\footnote{For the agent whose endowment is rightmost, we ask `among the available objects, is your most preferred object your endowment?'} \end{centering} \begin{itemize} \item[]\textbf{Step 1}: Agent 4 is queried first.
 Because his answer is no, agent 3 is queried next.
 Because his answer is no, agent 2 is queried next.
-Agent 2 answers yes, and he most prefers his endowment.
-Hence, he is assigned that object and leaves with his assignment. \item[]\textbf{Step 2}: Agent 4 is queried first.
+Agent 2 answers yes, and that he most prefers his endowment.
+Hence, he receives his endowment and leaves with it. \item[]\textbf{Step 2}: Agent 4 is queried first.
 Because his answer is no, agent 3 is queried next.
 Because his answer is no, agent 1 is queried next.
-Agent 1 answers yes, and he most prefers object $\omega_4$.
-Hence, he is assigned that object and leaves with his assignment.
-The endowments of agents 3 and 4 are shifted by one spot to the left. \item[]\textbf{Step 3}: We repeat the sequence of queries.
-Agent 3 is the first agent who answers yes, and he most prefers object $\omega_1$.
-Hence, he is assigned that object and leaves with his assignment. \item[]\textbf{Step 4}: Agent 4 is the only agent who has not been assigned an object yet and object $\omega_3$ is the only available object.
-Hence, agent 4 is assigned object $\omega_3$ and leaves with his assignment. \end{itemize} Because no agent remains, the algorithm terminates, yielding
+Agent 1 answers yes, and that he most prefers object $\omega_4$.
+Hence, he receives that object and leaves with it.
+The ownership of each of agents 3 and 4 is shifted by one spot to the left. \item[]\textbf{Step 3}: We repeat the sequence of queries.
+Agent 3 is the first agent who answers yes to the first question, and he most prefers object $\omega_1$.
+Hence, he receives that object and leaves with it. \item[]\textbf{Step 4}: Agent 4 is the only agent who has not been assigned an object yet and object $\omega_3$ is the only available object.
+Hence, agent 4 receives object $\omega_3$ and leaves with it. \end{itemize} Because no agent remains, the algorithm terminates, yielding

 \end{example}